 Fit notes can be difficult to navigate for both employees and employers.
 They are designed to support people who are off work sick for more than 7 days so they can receive Occupational Sick Pay (if applicable) or Statutory Sick Pay.

-However, almost half of the UK workforce has feigned sickness to take time off work.
+However, almost half of the UK workforce have feigned sickness to take time off work.
 This may cause an element of mistrust that can cause disputes and affect pay outcomes.

 For employees: a return to work plan reduces any feelings of isolation and uncertainty.
 Fit for Work explains what to include in your plan to help with reintegration in the workplace.